maxsxu/settings-repository-plus/README.md

 This plugin is based on the original <a href="https://github.com/JetBrains/intellij-community/tree/master/plugins/settings-repository">Settings Repository</a> plugin.
 To enhance the original plugin.

-# Installation
+# User Guide

 1. Disable the original `Settings Repository` plugin in Settings | Plugins
-2. Install from Settings | Plugins | Browse repositories -> type in `Settings Repository Plus`.
+2. Install from `Settings -> Plugins -> Browse repositories` -> type in `Settings Repository Plus`
+3. Navigate to `File -> Settings Repository…` to configure
+4. Inpute the **Upstream URL** and **Remote Branch**
+5. Click the **Merge** button to sync your IDE settings

 # Configuration

-Use `File -> Settings Repository…` to configure.
+## Synchronization
+There are two types of **Upstream URL** are supported:

+- Remote Repository: eg. [GitHub](https://www.github.com) could be used to store settings.
-Specify URL and branch of upstream Git repository.
-File URL is supported, you will be prompted to init repository if specified path is not exists or repository is not created.
+- Local Repository: File URL is supported, you will be prompted to init repository if specified path is not exists or repository is not created.

-[GitHub](https://www.github.com) could be used to store settings.
+Also you can do sync using "VCS -> Sync Settings".
 Synchronization is performed automatically after successful completion of "Update Project" or "Push" actions.
-Also you can do sync using "VCS -> Sync Settings".
-The idea is do not disturb you.
-If you invoke such actions, so, you are ready to solve possible problems.

 ## Authentication
+Below are some instructions if you use Remote Repository like GitHub as your **Upstream URL**:

 On first sync you will be prompted to specify username/password.
 In case of GitHub strongly recommended to use an [access token](https://help.github.com/articles/creating-an-access-token-for-command-line-use) (leave password empty if you use token instead of username).
 Bitbucket [doesn't support tokens](https://bitbucket.org/site/master/issue/7735).

 If you still want to use username/password instead of access token or your Git hosting provider doesn't support it, recommended to configure [git credentials helper](https://help.github.com/articles/caching-your-github-password-in-git).